International Foundation Year

 Foundation Accounting (20 credits)

-The introductory unit covers financial and management accounting.
-It demonstrates some of the basic accounting concepts and procedures used in the preparation of financial statements.
-It provides academic bases for study in area such as banking and international finance and accounting.
-This unit will provide the foundation in accounting to further studies at a higher level.
+The introductory unit covers both financial and management accounting, demonstrating various basic accounting concepts and procedures utilised in the preparation of financial statements.
+It establishes an academic foundation for areas such as banking, international finance, and accounting.
+This unit serves as the foundation for advanced accounting studies at a higher level.

 D/615/0033